When are my marks and feedback made available?

 - On the next screen, click on the “My Paper” icon to open the submission

 - Some Turnitin assignments may be marked online by your tutor but feedback is provided separately as an attached file .
-This can only be accessed by going to My Grades, click the assignment title to open the Review Assignment page.
+This can only be accessed by going to My Marks, click the assignment title to open the Review Assignment page.
 Look under Feedback From Instructor to find an attached file.

 How to view my feedback and use the Feedback Studio in Turnitin